-The Company believes that during the next 12 months disruptions in the capital markets as a result of rising interest rates, worldwide inflationary pressures, significant fluctuations in energy prices and the decline in the global economic environment could impact general economic activity and demand in the Company's end markets.
+The Company believes that during the next 12 months disruptions in the capital markets as a result of higher interest rates, worldwide inflationary pressures and the decline in the global economic environment could impact general economic activity and demand in the Company's end markets.
 Additionally, fluctuations in customer demand due to previous buffer stock purchases during the semiconductor supply shortage may negatively impact near-term revenues.